brotherjack/geknowmics-repo/README.md

 Using this repository is not mandatory for this course.
 You can develop a broad-based introduction to genomics by participating in the labwork and paying attention to lectures.
 However, the key word in the previous sentence is _**introductory**_, if you want to develop a deeper understanding you'll need to continue studying outside and beyond the duration of this course.
 The material here can help you continue your genomics journey.

 ## Collaboration
 > 📝 <- This symbol represents a section that has not been reviewed by a knowledgeable expert.
 It's a draft, and you are encouraged to make drafts!
 That's how science works!
+Here is the wiki on [how to contribute](https://github.com/brotherjack/geknowmics-repo/wiki/How-to-Contribute).